top of page

 “Yeah.
 There’s a lot of water that way; could take them a while.”

 “Just as long as they find it.
 That will be a big win.”
 Someone was talking in the background.
-“Shepard said there was going to be a big call to all team leaders.
-Do you know when that’s going to be?”
+“No news yet, but we have people on it.”

 Zain nodded and looked down at his backpack.
 “Of course.”
 He held his breath until Jesse said goodbye and hung up.